Retina heroRetina hero

 Hypertensive retinopathy

-The eye is the only place where vessels can be
+The retina is the only place in the body where vessels can be observed directly,

 Hypertensive retinopathy